paulscherrerinstitute/std_detector_buffer/website/std-daq-doc/docs/Interfaces/driverwebsocket.md

 ### Communication Feedback

-The driver will send updates every 1 second or upon any event change via the same WebSocket connection.
+The driver will send updates with 10 `Hz` frequency or upon any event change via the same WebSocket connection.
 Communication will continue until all files are saved or an error occurs, with the last message indicating either an error or successful file save.
 The feedback is in `JSON` form.

  ```json
  {"status": "creating_file"}